Exabyte-io/documentation/docs/tutorials/dft/relaxation.md

 To create a new project, click on the "Project" link located in the sidebar/menu on the left.
 After that, click <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> button in the top right corner, as shown in the animation below.
 Every user has a default project and we will use during this tutorial.

 Chose the Si structure provided by default for every user.
-The exact list of materials in your personal database will differ, so you may need to search for the Si structure and select it as shown below:
+The exact list of materials in your personal database will differ, so you may need to search for the Si structure and select it as shown below.

 <img data-gifffer="/images/RelaxStep1.gif" />

 # Create workflow

-Next, choose VASP [[2](#links)] as the simulation engine to be used and choose the "Total Energy" workflow:
+Next, choose VASP [[2](#links)] as the simulation engine to be used and choose the "Total Energy" workflow.

 Then, to add relaxation as a pre-processor to total energy calculation, expand the <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> Advanced section to show un-highlighted buttons for Relaxation and k-point convergence.
 Click on the Relaxation and you will see the relaxation unit added to the workflow.